Applications

 App Routes

-App Routes tab is introduced to manage application-specific routes.
+In the App Routes tab you can manage application-specific routes.
 The tab includes a left-hand pane listing all app-related routes.
-If the application is created based on a specific application runner, tab allows only viewing routes inherited from the app runner.
+If the application is created based on a specific application runner, tab allows only viewing routes inherited from it.
 Otherwise, it allows creating, viewing, editing, and deleting routes.

 Properties

-Properties sub-tab allows to configure route identity and requests handling behavior.
+In the Properties sub-tab you can configure route's identity and requests handling behavior.

 Configuration of this tab is similar to routes.
 See Routes documentation for more information.